alitokur/alitokur.github.io/content/inline-functions.md

       Threshold = MaxIfValid(Threshold, Params.HintThreshold);
 ```

+This means that if you add inline to your function, Clang will increase the
-And and and, i want to show another cool trick that i saw from Jason Turner.
+threshold for inlining it.And, and, and, i want to show another cool trick that
-Open Compiler Explorer and enable the Optimization Remarks panel.I created a
+i saw from **Jason Turner**.
+Open Compiler Explorer and enable the Optimization
-simple sum function and here's wjat it showed:
+Remarks panel.I created a simple sum function and here's what it showed:

 ![Screenshot](https://github.com/alitokur/alitokur.github.io/blob/master/src/inline-or-not/ss/noinline.png?raw=true)

-See you that this tiny,smol, cost and threshold.
+Look at this tiny, smol, cost and threshold.
 It says that my function cost
 is 35, and the calculated threshold for it just 337.
 We are well below that
-limit so it says:, "no worries frinend, i inlined it for you".
+limit so it says:, "no worries friend, i inlined it for you".
 Then i added the
 **inline** keyword to my sum function.

 Here is the result: